 Online orders made easy for hospitality

-Wellington hospitality software company posBoss created their Regulr app three years ago, but Covid-19 restrictions saw weekly users jump from 1000 to 13,000
+Wellington hospitality software company posBoss created its Regulr app three years ago but Covid-19 restrictions saw weekly users jump from 1000 to 13,000

 The Regulr app was developed in 2016 with the idea that New Zealanders were ready for a shift to online ordering from their favourite cafes and restaurants.

 With New Zealanders becoming increasingly time poor and mobile savvy it seemed like a perfect online solution, but posBoss founder Jonny McKenzie says it wasn’t the quick uptake he planned for.

 Enter Covid-19 Lockdown restrictions for businesses wanting to operate under alert level 3.
 Within four days the Regulr app went from 60 to 600 registered businesses and had 50,000 downloads.

 There’s no reason why this couldn’t be a way for hospitality businesses to diversify and grow their services through online platforms.